SPECIAL UNIFORM SITUATIONS

 (7) Regional Commanders determine off-base safety requirements (e.g. reflective vest for motorcycles, bicycles, etc.).

 n.
 Insignias/Name Tapes:

-(1) All rank/rate, service and name tapes, breast insignia, warfare pins, and identification badges will be embroidered on the NWU Type II material.
+(1) All rank/rate, service and name tapes, breast insignia, warfare pins, and identification badges will be embroidered on NWU Type II pattern fabric strips.

 (2) Cap insignia (rate/rank) will be worn centered on the front of the NWU Type II eight point cap by all Officers, Chief Petty Officers, and Petty Officers.
-The bottom of the insignia will be approximately 1 1/4-inch from the visor.
+The bottom of the insignia will be approximately 1 1/4-inch above the top of the visor.

 (a) Officers will wear the regular size embroidered grade insignia.
 When wearing the Eagle insignia, the Eagle faces to the wearer’s right.

 (b) Chief Petty Officers will wear the 1 1/4-inch embroidered cap insignia.